Luckily for you, we have you covered.

 Luckily, CO2Meter provides a variety of handheld devices that measure CO2, oxygen, and carbon monoxide with additional gases to come.
 Unique alarm features, rechargeable batteries, and their small, portable design have made the Personal Monitors extremely popular since their release.

-The Personal 5% CO2 Safety Monitor (SAN-10) is one of the leading products in CO2 personal safety.
+The Personal 5% CO2 Safety Monitor and Data Logger (SAN-10) is one of the leading products in CO2 personal safety.
 This device includes an OSHA specified measurement range of 0 to 5% ppm and was designed in conjunction with brewers and growers.

 We hope you enjoyed this personal safety guide and now are aware of the significant impact of CO2, the importance of Personal CO2 Safety Monitoring, and the steps you can now take to ensure safety in the workplace.